Arosian-Stagg/TF2-Binds/README.md

 ] = switches to Kritz uber and announces your switch to your team.

 ' = Switches to Vacc uber and announces your switch to your team.

-EVERYTIME YOU SWAP TO MEDIC FOR THE FIRST TIME IT WILL THINK YOU HAVE STOCK UBER, SO WHEN YOU WANT TO USE A CERTIN UBER, USE THE LOADOUT SWAPPER FOR QUICK EASE AND RIGHT VOICE CHAT.

-THE GAME WILL THINK THAT
-LOADOUT A = Uber
-LOADOUT B = Kritz
-LOADOUT C = VAC

 Uber Pop Chat Announcement
 UBER says to team ** UBER POPPED!
 MAKE ME PROUD!
 PUSH! **